- Home

 There are different types of treatment for bowel cancer.
 You may have one or more of these treatments:

-- Surgery – removes the part of the bowel with cancer and joins the two ends together
+- This removes the part of the bowel with cancer.

-- Radiation therapy – may be used before surgery to shrink the tumour, and some people may have it after surgery to kill cancer cells that remain in the area
+- This may be used before surgery to shrink the cancer, and some people may have it after surgery to kill cancer cells that remain in the area.

 It is normal for you and your family to have lots of different feelings right now.
 Talking with your doctor, nurse or health care professional will help answer any questions you may have.